 This is a smaller suitcase than I am used to, but I was able to fit 3 outfits plus a camera bag and puffer coat (which squished down).
 I used a packing cube for the first time to hold my delicates and I really liked the organization it provided.
 There is an expandable zipper part which is standard on most carry-ons these days.
 I am confident I could pack for a week in this (especially since I always re-wear pants, one of the bulkiest items).

 If you want to check out CALPAK in person, find out if the Nordstrom near you carries their products.
 Some of their newest lines include a colorful partnership with blogger Oh Joy! and marble-look luggage (ironic considering how light these materials are).
 Of course, you can always see the newest pieces order on the CALPAK website.

 You can also find them on eBags.com.
 I’ve used eBags several times and I’ve been really impressed with the excellent prices, super fast shipping, and rewards system.
 Not only that, but I shopped through the Southwest Airlines shopping portal and multiplied my points per dollar each time.
-If you haven’t shopped eBags yet, I think you are missing out.
-Use my link to get $10 off your first purchase ($25 and up) and I’ll get $10 too.
+Or, go straight to the source at CALPAK.
+Use my link to get $25 off your first purchase ($150 and up) and I’ll get $25 too.